Amnesia is when a person cannot recall new information or past events. It may go away in a short time or be lasting.

-- Head and brain injuries, such as from a car accident or contact sport
+- Head and brain injuries, such as from a car accident

-- Brain damage from conditions such as:
+- Brain damage from problems like:

-Brain damage complications from procedures such as:
+Complications from procedures such as:

 - Electroconvulsive therapy (ECT)